saber-games/expeditions-guides/docs/truck_modding/getting_started/simple_truck_mod_from_scratch/step_9_source_files.md

-# Step 7: Source Files and Further Exploration
+# Step 9: Source Files
 Source files of the mod created during this tutorial are here:  [simple_truck_mod_files.zip](./files/simple_truck_mod_files.zip)

 However, this mod is just a basic one and is begging for changes.